Cancel

 Dates Description Time

-Fall 2025 Basic Beekeeping
+Spring 2026 Basic Beekeeping

-Apiary Day - Saturday, November 1st-weather permitting
+Apiary Day - Saturday, April 11th-weather permitting

 Learn the basics of keeping honey bees, including considerations to get started, bee biology, major tasks centered on each “bee season”, an introduction to recognizing and treating common honey bee ailments and pests and experience hands-on training in the WDT apiary.
 The hands-on portion will include inspections, mite treatments and winterizing your apiary hives.
 By the end of this course, students will receive the basic knowledge to successfully manage and overwinter your colony.